zxs12345/learngit/readme.txt

-This is my fist demo for learning git so that I can user it for my project now ,that me test it to commit
+This is my fist demo for learning git so that I can user it for my project now ,that me test it to commit and update so